Richard M. Schulze Family FoundationSuggest an update

 Location of project: Counties in Florida: Charlotte County, Collier County, Glades County, Hendry County, Lee County, Counties in Minnesota: Anoka County, Carver County, Dakota County, Hennepin County, Ramsey County, Scott County, Washington County Show all

-Location of residency: Counties in Florida: Collier County, Lee County, Counties in Minnesota: Anoka County, Carver County, Dakota County, Hennepin County, Ramsey County, Scott County, Washington County Show allView website Save Need help writing this grant?
+Location of residency: Counties in Florida: Collier County, Lee County, Counties in Minnesota: Anoka County, Carver County, Dakota County, Hennepin County, Ramsey County, Scott County, Washington County Show allView website Save

 About this funder:

 Note: All eligible organizations, including current grantees, must first submit a Letter of Inquiry (LOI).
 After RMSFF staff review the LOI, you may be invited to submit a full proposal.

 Our Vision and Mission

 The RMSFF is driven to improve the lives of others, particularly U.S. middle- and working-class families, through results-oriented investments in human & social services, education, and health & medicine with a special focus on the seven-county metropolitan area of Minneapolis and St. Paul and Lee and Collier counties in Florida.